 I never really had a thing for apple pies or even any desserts made with apples.
 I would go for berries in a cake or in pastries, but apples?
-I guess it did not sound so appealing to me.
-I will just eat it plain.
+Just give it to me in fruit form, please.

-Until one day, one unforgettable bite of apple pie kinda’ swerved my stand for apples in pastries.
-When I was invited for a menu preview for Joey restaurants, me and other Winnipeg bloggers were served apple pie for dessert.
+Until one day, one unforgettable bite of apple pie swerved my stand for apples in pastries.
+When I was invited for a menu preview for a restaurant, me and other Winnipeg bloggers were served apple pie for dessert.

-Paired with vanilla ice cream, that first bite of the apple pie was something I can’t forget and I took a mental note that day that someday, I am gonna bake an apple pie.
+Paired with vanilla ice cream, that first bite of the apple pie was something I can’t forget.
+I took a mental note that day that someday, I am gonna bake an apple pie.
 Or apple tart.
 Or apple turnovers.
 Or apple cake.